 High School Student Scholarships are only for students planning on attending class on GCU’s main campus as a traditional, undergraduate student.
-These may be available to you if you graduated high school between December of the previous calendar year in which you wish to enroll.
+These may be available to you if you graduated high school between December of the previous calendar year and June of the calendar year in which you wish to enroll. and are planning on attending class on GCU’s main campus as a traditional, undergraduate student.
 For example, if you want to enroll at GCU for the 2021 spring semester or the 2020-21 academic year, High School Student Scholarships may be available if you graduate between December 2019 and June 2020.
 International students attending GCU with an F-1 Visa are eligible for Indirect Start Scholarships only.
 Please note that all scholarships are applied to tuition first and are only available to students earning their degree as a traditional, undergraduate student attending class on GCU’s main campus.

 In order to qualify for a High School Student Scholarship, you must: